coderade/games-shelf-client-react/README.md

   [project](https://github.com/coderade/games-shelf-api-go))
 - CRUD of the games, platforms and genres
 - Use GraphQL to search games
 - Work with data received from [RAWG](https://rawg.io/) api, the biggest video game database
+  - Data as the games images and rating will be got from this API.

 Some technologies used are: